requiem3/Bluetooth_App2/README.md

 Currently the application allows two devices to connect via Bluetooth and send messages.
 We have most of the threading classes completed for expanding into multiple devices but we ran out of time before we could implement it.
 The framework is there, but it needs a little bit more work to get to a point where it can work.

 ##Directions to Run
 Currently you can no longer run the entire application by using tests and a virtual device in Eclipse, it just became way too complicated and hard to maintain.
 You will need two Android phones and the app installed on both phones.
-Next follow these steps:
+Next follow these steps if you already know how to debug an Android application, else go to the bottom of this section and follow install guide:

 -Enable Bluetooth on both phones